godswillaniakor/weather-app/backend/README.md

   - Implementing **AsyncLocalStorage** for request-scoped logging.
 - AI assistance accelerated development by providing boilerplate code and architectural suggestions.
 - Used it also to generate the Readme with Co-pilot, and i added some changes to it
+- AI assistance helped me the logic for each activities

 ---